ldn-softdev/Rpnn/README.md

 will correspond to the maximum number of supported hardware threads (#cores times #threads per core).

 The target error (`-e`) in such case serves as a twofold exit criteria:
-- if NN able to converge below the target error (i.e. a global minimum is found)
+- if NN able to converge below the target error (i.e., a global minimum is found)
 - if adjusted internal goal error's delta (with found so far best minimum) drops below target error
 > adjustment of the _goal error_ occurs every time when any `Rpnn` instance detects LM and LM's error is worse than found so far best minimum - then the _goal error_ is adjusted by `BLM_RDCE` factor).